Did you know starting a lawn care business could make you over $250K in your first year?

 Use Paid Ads

-Mike told us he loves using paid ads on Google and social media platforms.
+Rob told us that paid ads on Google and social media platforms are extremely successful in the short term.
 Small business owners should definitely use them.
-He told us:

 When you’re wondering how to start a mowing business, you might not think about the sites you can register to get reputable backlinks and referrals to your business.
 You’ll want to list your services on: